JavierSirAra/EpsilonDelta/content/posts/2025-08-23-intuitive-exploration-ferrera-gomez/takagi.en.md

 where $x_0=\tfrac{k}{2^n}$ is the left endpoint of the interval.

+Essentially, one can find infinitely many smaller copies of the Takagi curve, nested at every dyadic scale:

 ![ezgif-6dd4ff4bf27fb7.gif](ezgif-6dd4ff4bf27fb7.gif)

 ## 2. The Takagi–Landsberg family: The first generalization

 Once we have understood the classical Takagi function, the next natural step is not simply to ask for *other* continuous nowhere differentiable functions.
 After all, the famous Weierstrass function already fits that bill, though it arises from a completely different harmonic construction.

-Instead, the question is more specific: **can we generalize the very recipe by which Takagi built his function?** In other words, if we keep the same triangular-wave framework but relax some choices, what new families of functions emerge?
+Instead, the question is more specific: *can we generalize the very recipe by which the Takagi function is built?* In other words, if we keep the same triangular-wave framework but relax some choices, what new families of functions emerge?

-A first and very natural generalization is obtained by **modifying the coefficients in the series**.
+A first and very natural generalization is obtained by modifying the coefficients in the series.
 Recall that the original Takagi function is defined as

 $$
 T(x) = \sum_{n=0}^{\infty} \frac{\phi(2^n x)}{2^n},